Shatur/neovim-session-manager/README.md

 # Neovim Session Manager

-A Neovim plugin that use build-in `:mksession` to manage sessions in a convenient way.
-The plugin can automatically load the last session on startup, save the current one on exit and switch between sessions using Telescope.
+A Neovim plugin that use build-in `:mksession` to manage sessions like folders in VSCode.
+It allows you to save the current folder as a session to open it later.
+The plugin can also automatically load the last session on startup, save the current one on exit and switch between session folders using Telescope.

 The plugin saves the sessions in the specified folder (see [parameters](#parameters)).
 The session corresponds to the working directory.
 If a session already exists for the current folder, it will be overwritten.